Grandparents have a hidden superpower-PLAYFULNESS!

 Book Appendix included with purchase – click HERE

 Mary Kay Morrison’s teachings are available in two books and numerous scholarly publications.

 Using Humor to Maximize Learning: Exploring Links between Positive Emotions and Education is the text for humor studies courses at several universities.
 It affirms, sustains and encourages educators in the practice of humor not only as a personal tool to optimize a healthy lifestyle, but to maximize the benefits of humor in education.
 These benefits include current research-based data on the use of humor to nurture creativity, to increase the capacity for memory retention, to support an optimal learning environment and to build safe communities that reflect the relational trust necessary for collaborative learning.

 An environment of fun is an indicator of a culture of trust.
 Each chapter of this book includes a study group format and powerful practice ideas for leaders.
 These tools can facilitate creative data analysis for educational leaders interested in understanding the relatively new field of positive psychology and how it can contribute to a joyful learning environment that promotes collaborative relationships.

-Purchase Using Humor to Maximize Learning at the Rowman & Littlefield Educators site.
+Purchase Using Humor to Maximize Learning

 Using Humor to Maximize Living is Mary Kay’s second book and will be published by Rowman & Littlefield Publishers, an academic press based in Maryland, in March 2012 in hardback, paperback, and electronic forms.

-Purchase Using Humor to Maximize Living at the Rowman & Littlefield Educators site.
+Purchase Using Humor to Maximize Living

 The Top Ten Reasons Why Humor is FUNdamental to Education